31 Jan 17 Lunch on the Trail – Snowmobile Friendly Maine Restaurants

 Lake Parlin Lodge – Jackman, Maine

 Lake Parlin Lodge lakeside restaurant sits about halfway between The Forks and Jackman.
 Great views on the ride up there, especially if you take the Coburn Mountain spur.
 One of our guests, Eric recently wrote: “One of the most snowmobile friendly places we’ve ever been to.
 Plenty of parking, very well marked to get there and the food was incredible…maybe THE best sandwich I’ve ever had…a smoked beef brisket with maple bbq sauce and bacon…absolutely amazing!”
 The restaurant at Lake Parlin Lodge is open for lunch every day, breakfast and dinner on the weekends.
-See Lake Parlin Lodge on Facebook for hours.
+See Lake Parlin Lodge on Facebook for hours and Luke’s ride up to Lake Parlin for lunch.

 Spring Creek Bar-B-Q – Monson, Maine